 Sacrament of Confirmation

 Confirmation is a Sacrament through which we receive the Holy Spirit to make us strong and perfect Christians and soldiers of Jesus Christ.
-As the third Sacrament of Initiation, Confirmation brings to completion the grace received through baptism and Holy Communion.
+Confirmation is a Sacrament of Initiation that brings to completion the grace received through baptism and Holy Communion.
 By this Sacrament the baptized are more perfectly bound to the church and are enriched by the gift of the Holy Spirit.
 This grace conforms believers more perfectly and fully to Christ and strengthens them to bear witness to Christ for the building up of his body, the Church.

 All the sacraments of initiation are celebrated according to the guidelines established by the Code of Canon Law and the Diocese of Altoona-Johnstown.
 The diocese also has established official qualifications and guidelines for all who have been requested to be sponsors at the Sacrament of Confirmation.